makenowjust/govm/README.md

 ```
 $ govm help
+Version: 0.2.2

 Available commands:
-  build        Build a specific version of installed Go for cross compile.
+  build        Build a specific version of Go runtime for cross compiling.
   help         Show help message to use GoVM.
   install      Install a specific version of Go.
   list         List currently installed versions of Go.